TyRyRo/backtesting.py-Dockerized/README.md

 1) All you have to do is run your own backtesting.py class strategy as a jupyter notebook.

 ## Graphical Plotting
-1) The Dockerfile instructions automatically install the required Bokeh and jupyter-bokeh pip packages needed so that if you use the ```backtesting.plot()``` function in your strategy code, it will plot a visual representation for you in your jupyter notebook.
+1) The Dockerfile automatically installs the required Bokeh and jupyter-bokeh pip packages needed so that if you use the ```backtesting.plot()``` function in your strategy code, it will plot a visual representation for you in your jupyter notebook.